-Eligible basis may be increased by 30 percent for projects meeting any of the following conditions.
+Non-acquisition eligible basis may be increased by 30 percent for projects meeting any of the following conditions.

-- (1) The project is located in a HUD-designated Difficult Development Area (DDA). - (2) The project is located in a HUD-designated Qualified Census Tract (QCT) and the development of which contributes to a concerted community revitalization plan.
-For purposes of this Plan, a concerted community revitalization plan is defined as a locally approved revitalization plan targeting specific existing areas or neighborhoods within the community for housing and economic development including the infill new construction or rehabilitation of housing.
-To qualify, the plan must be officially adopted by the local governing body, identify a specific time period, apply only to a defined geographic area within the community, and specifically call for infill new construction or rehabilitation of affordable housing within the boundaries of the plan.
-Local housing needs surveys, consolidated housing or economic development plans, short-term work plans, municipal zoning or land use plans, or plans which are so broad as to encompass the entire community or so narrow as to encompass only the project's subject property do not qualify under this definition. - (3) The project meets one of the following NDHFA designations: - A. The project is designed to primarily serve special needs populations, (i.e. homeless or those requiring permanent supportive services). - B. The project targets 20 percent or more of the units at 30 percent of area median income or less. - C. The project is within tribal reservations, including the Trenton Indian Service Area. - D. The project entails new construction on in-fill lots a) with existing structures which need to be demolished or b) requiring substantial environmental remediation. - E. The project is located in a rural area without sufficient soft financing to be financially feasible in low market-rent areas.
+- (1) The project is located in a HUD-designated Difficult Development Area (DDA). - (2) The project is located in a HUD-designated Qualified Census Tract (QCT). - (3) The project meets one of the following NDHFA designations: - A. The project is designed to primarily serve special needs populations, (i.e. homeless or those requiring permanent supportive services). - B. The project targets 20 percent or more of the units at 30 percent of area median income or less. - C. The project is within tribal reservations, including the Trenton Indian Service Area. - D. The project entails new construction on in-fill lots a) with existing structures which need to be demolished or b) requiring substantial environmental remediation. - E. The project is located in a rural area without sufficient soft financing to be financially feasible in low market-rent areas.
 Proposed rents (including utility allowance) must be the lesser of a) Fair Market Rents (FMR) or b) a minimum of 20 percent below Housing Tax Credit rent ceilings, either of which will be enforced through a land use restriction agreement (LURA).
 Developments with a project-based federal rent subsidy are not eligible.

 Applicants must provide a narrative explanation justifying the need to increase the eligible basis.
 Basis boost is not available on 4 percent acquisition credits.
 The potential basis boost under condition (3) above does not apply to tax-exempt bond financed projects.
-The potential basis boost under conditions (1) and (2) above does apply to tax-exempt bond financed projects.
+The potential boost to non-acquisition basis under conditions (1) and (2) above does apply to tax-exempt bond financed projects.